promanenko/gigaspaces-sbp-jekyll/spring-data-basic.markdown

 {%summary%}{%endsummary%}

-{%warning%}
-This section of the documentation is under construction !
-{%endwarning%}

-This section describes how to start using XAP Repositories by defining query methods.
-The basic concept is: user defines methods using a specific query syntax as method name, the XAP repository proxy then derives these methods into XAP queries.
-Full explanation of this mechanism can be found at [Spring Data Reference](http://docs.spring.io/spring-data/data-commons/docs/1.9.1.RELEASE/reference/html/#repositories.query-methods).
+This section describes how to define query methods.
+The basic concept: user defines methods using a specific query syntax as method name, the XAP repository proxy then derives these methods into XAP queries.
+A full explanation of this mechanism can be found at [Spring Data Reference](http://docs.spring.io/spring-data/data-commons/docs/1.9.1.RELEASE/reference/html/#repositories.query-methods).
 In this document only basic usage will be explained.

 # Query Methods

-To start off, next declaration will allow application to search for objects by different field matches:
+Here is an example of a Repository declaration with different  methods:

 {%highlight java%}
 public interface PersonRepository extends XapRepository<Person, String> {